 The Global Change and Sustainability Center facilitates interactions among scientists, creative researchers, engineers, and policymakers who are interested in understanding the complex challenges and dynamics in both natural and human-built ecosystems.

-The Center initially included ~20 faculty from four colleges.
+The center initially included ~20 faculty from four colleges.
 Membership has expanded continuously, and the affiliated colleges today represent a broad spectrum of faculty interested in sustainability, dynamics and adaptation in ecological systems, climate systems, and interrelated impacts between global changes and society.
-To better reflect the range of interests, in April, 2012, the name was changed to the Global Change and Sustainability Center (GCSC).
-Today, the GCSC functions as a branch of the University of Utah’s Sustainability Office.
+To better reflect the range of interests, in April 2012, the name was changed to the Global Change and Sustainability Center (GCSC).
+In today’s organizational structure, the GCSC is the research arm of the University of Utah’s Sustainability Office.